cocos/cocos-docs/en/concepts/scene/light/additive-per-pixel-lights.md

 ![Frame Debug](debug.png)

-In the first pass, first render the base color of Main Light.
+In the first pass, first render the base color of `Directional Light`:

 ![main light pass](pass1.png)

-In the second pass, the Lighting pass of light_1 is rendered.
+In the second pass, the Lighting pass of `Spot Light 1` is rendered:

 ![ForwardAdd pass](pass2.png)

-In the third pass, the Lighting pass of light_2 is rendered.
+In the third pass, the Lighting pass of `Spot Light 2` is rendered:

 ![ForwardAdd pass](pass3.png)

-This kind of rendering path is Forward-Pipeline.
-Forward is composed of two Passes.
-The first Pass is called BasePas, which is used to draw the illumination brought by a parallel light, and the other is called LightPass, which is responsible for drawing the illumination of the remaining lights.
-One can be foreseen.
-When the object is illuminated by multiple lights, there will be multiple Draw Calls.

-The advantage of this rendering method is that you can add more lighting effects, even on the mobile terminal, it also has a good performance.
+This rendering method is the Forward-Pipeline, which supports multiple lighting models.

+- The first pass is BasePas, which is used to draw the light from a parallel light.

+- The second pass is called LightPass and is used to render the light from the remaining light sources.

+Therefore, when an object is illuminated by more than one light at the same time, the Draw Call is increased.